HansiMcKlaus/AudioSpectrumVisualizer/README.md

 Open a command line and change into the directory where the program is located.
 It is easiest to simply copy the audio file into the same directory, however not at all necessary.

-To run the program: `python AudioSpectrumVisualizer.py <Path to Audio File> <Destination Folder>` (If no destination folder is given, it defaults to `imageSequence` in the current directory)
+To run the program: `python AudioSpectrumVisualizer.py <Path to Audio File> <Destination Folder>` (If no destination folder is given, it defaults to `output` in the current directory)

 Example: `python AudioSpectrumVisualizer.py 'Bursty Greedy Spider.mp3' Visualizer`